bìn

 biāo

-Top hair radical — the long-hair Kangxi radical, drawn as long combined with three flowing strands.
-It indexes and the whole hair family: hair, mane, beard, topknot.
+Top hair radical - the long-hair Kangxi radical, drawn as a long-hair shape combined with three flowing strands.
+It indexes and the whole hair family: mane, topknot.
 Anything tied to hairstyle or facial hair takes this top cap.

 phonetic